Ibeju-Lekki gets Mother-Child Unit through private sector effort — Nigeria Today

 “Life gives you what you demand for and must not overwhelm you.
 But you must put certain things in place,” Ojei said.

-He called on wealthy Nigerians to also build world-class hospitals as part of efforts to building a better society.
+He called on wealthy Nigerians to also build world-class hospitals as part of efforts at building a better society.

-The Onibeju of Ibeju Oba Olusegun Salami who lauded the efforts of Price Ebeano Supermarket, said his community members appreciate them.

-He assured that the people would make use of the facility for effective treatment.
-“We will go round our vicinity to make sure we tell them in the language they will understand that they should begin to come to this place,” Oba Salami assured.

 The post Ibeju-Lekki gets Mother-Child Unit through private sector effort appeared first on Vanguard News.